Nail on the Head

 and leave the fort and the country today.’

-‘I’m grateful for your concern’, Trent replied,
+'I'm grateful for your concern,' Trent replied,

 ‘but we’ve all that we need in the fort, and apart

-from that, three armies will fight at our side,
+from that, reinforcements will join our side,

 so go and tell them that they can start.’